Blepharoplasty (Eyelid Surgery) and Brow Lift (Forehead Lift) Surgery

 Frown muscles can also be surgically reduced at the time of brow lift, minimizing the vertical “worry lines” between the brows.
 These are the same 1, 11, or 111 frown lines treated with Botox Cosmetic® injections.
 Thus, for patients who request these frown lines be surgically treated at the time of brow lift surgery, further Botox treatment of these line is either eliminated or substantially reduced.
 After brow lift surgery, any remaining true upper eyelid skin excess and protruding fat pads can be addressed via upper lid blepharoplasty, at the time of brow lift surgery, or separately.
 All three procedures are commonly performed together where necessary, and can be combined with face lift or other surgery if desired.

-Endoscopic brow lifts started to become popular at the same time endoscopic appendectomies and other ‘scope surgeries became popular in the 1980’s and 1990’s.
+Endoscopic brow lifts started to become popular at the same time endoscopic appendectomies and other laparoscopic surgeries became popular in the 1980’s and 1990’s.
 Though both American Board of Plastic Surgery-certified plastic surgeons at Minneapolis Plastic Surgery, LTD. have trained with endoscopic procedures, we have found that a precisely-closed and totally hidden bicoronal (across the top of the head; hair not shaved) incision heals as well (and often less visibly) than the 3 or 4 hairline incisions needed for endoscopic procedures, and allows better treatment of the brow at the upper orbital rims, reduction of the frown muscles normally treated with Botox, and any bony smoothing when requested.
 These are not as easily performed through an endoscope, which also costs more, and takes more time (or are skipped altogether).
-Though good results can be obtained via endoscopic forehead (brow) lift, we have found that better results can be achieved with a shorter bicoronal incision operation, not to mention with lower total cost.
+Though good results can be obtained via endoscopic forehead (brow) lift, we have found that better results can be achieved with a bicoronal incision operation that takes less time and instrumentation, not to mention with lower total cost.